Photo: Mark Coote

 Registered as a charity, El Rancho is a not-for-profit organisation.

-We host over 15,000 guests annually, including over 250 different groups from across Aotearoa and beyond.
+We host close to 20,000 guests annually, including over 250 different groups from across Aotearoa and beyond.

 Generations of people have been touched by El Rancho’s generous hospitality, creating life-changing experiences.